 This is why the baby bereavement campaign is so important & why we are so determined to improve the facilities to help other families going through the same heartbreak.
 This is such a sensitive situation, it's a time of our lives which we will never forget, it will stay with us forever.
 Which is why it's so important for hospitals to get this right.
 It is important that parents can come away with as many happy memories together as a family, in a calm, safe & supportive environment.

-You can see it really is something that is desperately needed, we’d like to do all we can to help Russell's Hall develop this much needed facility.
+You can see it really is something that is desperately needed, we’d like to do all we can to help hospitals develop these much needed facilities across the UK.

 With your help, we can do it.
 Supporting baby loss together.